ng-apimock/ng-apimock.github.io/docs/plugins/plugin-introduction.md

 title: Plugin introduction
 sidebar_label: Introduction
 ---
-[@ng-apimock/core](https://github.com/ng-apimock/core) has multiple plugins that connect to the middelware and make all its features available.<br />
+[@ng-apimock/core](https://github.com/ng-apimock/core) has multiple plugins that connect to the middleware and make all its features available.<br />
 You can use these plugins for both:
  - local development
  - automated testing